-Emulation boot mode is a variation of host boot.
-In this mode, it is not necessary for a host to load code or to set DSPINT to release the CPU from the "stalled" state.
-Instead, the emulator will set DSPINT if it has not been previously set so that the CPU can begin executing code from address 0.
+In Emulation boot mode, it is not necessary to load valid code into internal memory.
+The emulation driver will release the CPU from the "stalled" state, at which point the CPU will vector to address 0.
 Prior to beginning execution, the emulator sets a breakpoint at address 0.
 This prevents the execution of invalid code by halting the CPU prior to executing the first instruction.
 Emulation boot is a good tool in the debug phase of development.

-EMIF boot (using default ROM timings)
+• EMIF boot (using default ROM timings)

-Upon the release of internal reset, the 1K-Byte ROM code located in the beginning of $\overline{\text{CE1}}$ is copied to address 0 by the EDMA using the default ROM timings, while the CPU is internally "stalled".
+Upon the release of internal reset, the 1K-Byte ROM code located in the beginning of CE1 is copied to address 0 by the EDMA using the default ROM timings, while the CPU is internally "stalled".
 The data should be stored in the endian format that the system is using.
 The boot process also lets you choose the width of the ROM.
 In this case, the EMIF automatically assembles consecutive 8-bit bytes or 16-bit half-words to form the 32-bit instruction words to be copied.
 The transfer is automatically done by the EDMA as a single-frame block transfer from the ROM to address 0.
-After completion of the block transfer, the CPU is released from the "stalled" state and start running from address 0.
+After completion of the block transfer, the CPU is released from the "stalled" state and starts running from address 0.